searchy2/CustomMessaging/README.md

 <!-- Your custom receiver which is child of MmsSentReceiver -->
 <receiver
-    android:name="[insert your custom receiver here. eg. com.example.sms_mms.receivers.MyMmsSentReceiver]" android:taskAffinity="com.klinker.android.messaging.MMS_SENT"/>
+    android:name="[insert your custom receiver here. eg. com.example.sms_mms.receivers.MyMmsSentReceiver]" android:taskAffinity="com.stream.custommessaging.MMS_SENT"/>
 ```

 Be sure to replace the [insert package name here] with your package name defined in the manifest.
-For example, Sliding Messaging's is com.klinker.android.messaging_donate.
+For example, Sliding Messaging's is com.stream.custommessaging_donate.

 Lastly, you'll need to include permissions in your manifest depending on what you want to do.
 Here are all of them (there are a lot unfortunately):